 Serving up the perfect standard

-POS marketing technology is the fastest way to ensure authority while reaching these goals, as it enables you to roll-out centrally-developed concepts in a way that fits the bill for each venue.
+POS marketing technology is the fastest way to ensure authority while reaching these goals.
+It enables you to roll-out centrally-developed concepts in a way that fits the bill for each venue.
 With this approach, your brand is always leading the agenda – even if it’s the venue doing the actual execution.

 The right technology platform also makes it easy to brief all those involved in the campaign, to make sure that you’re serving up a consistent standard across all venues, and your marketing promises translate to the end consumer’s drinking experience.

-Menu Maker by Brandgility is already helping leading global drinks brands to execute international on-trade promotions effectively, in an efficient and easy manner.
-With our software, you can produce fully customisable templates that bring campaigns to life across your customer network, without ever losing overall control.
+Brandgility is already helping leading global drinks brands to execute international on-trade promotions effectively, in an efficient and easy manner.
+With our software, you can produce fully customizable templates that bring campaigns to life across your customer network, without ever losing overall control.

 2 in 5 consumers choose to upgrade to a premium brand when drinking out of the home, even if that means paying extra.